delose/minesweeper/README.md

 - Detects game over conditions (mine triggered).
 - Detects win condition (all non-mine squares revealed).

+## Software Requirements

+To build and run this project, you need the following software installed:

+- **Java Development Kit (JDK) 8 or higher**: The project is built using Java.
+Make sure the `java` command is available in your system's PATH.
+- **Apache Maven 3.6.3 or higher**: Maven is used to manage dependencies, build the project, and run tests.
+You can download Maven from [https://maven.apache.org/download.cgi](https://maven.apache.org/download.cgi).

+### How to Check if Maven is Installed

+- You can check if Maven is installed by running the following command in your terminal:

+    ```bash
+    mvn -version
+    ```

 ## Installation

 1. **Clone the repository:**